Welcome to Part 2 of:

 REACHING FOR THE SUMMIT

-Now as we make these final last efforts to reach the peak of truth, I will just take the provided list above and focus on the ones not covered in the first Article “Yahweh: The Worshiping Of A Volcano Fire God Of War..
-So let me address those here as our plan in picking the best path to reaching the summit of this volcanic mountain of wisdom.
-So out of the above list, this is our final ascent, and our final list below that which I will guide you through one step at a time up the ladder into the heavens of knowledge said in Genesis to make us Like one of the GODS..
-But be Fore warned, it is forbidden to eat the fruit of the sacred tree on this sacred mountain :
+Now as we make these final last efforts to reach the peak of truth, I will just take the provided list above and focus on the ones not covered in the first Article “Yahweh: The Worshiping Of A Volcano Fire God Of War.
+So let me address those here as our plan in picking the best path to reach the summit of this volcanic mountain of wisdom.
+So out of the above list, this is our final ascent, and our final list below that which I will guide you through one step at a time up the ladder into the heavens of knowledge said in Genesis to make us Like one of the GODS.
+But be Forewarned, it is forbidden to eat the fruit of the sacred tree on this sacred mountain :